 As a knowledge broker, the Simpson Centre aims to:

 - Improve public understanding of food production processes, regulations, and infrastructure.

-- Host experiments in collaborative policymaking, where people with different perspectives are brought together to negotiate for solutions with the commitment of government to create new policies based on their recommendations.
+- Host experiments in collaborative policymaking with the commitment of government to create new policies based on our findings.

-- Evaluate our knowledge brokering activities for food and agriculture to encourage feedback and be responsive.
+- Evaluate our knowledge brokering activities to encourage feedback and be responsive.

 Learn more about the Simpson Centre’s research and impacts in our Annual Report.